 - Consider taking a Colosseum Underground tour for access to an exclusive, lesser-known part of the Colosseum.

 Next, head to the Roman Forum.
-If the Roman Forum had to be described in one word, the word would be epic.
-The landmark looks strikingly similar to something straight out of a fantasy movie, with tall buildings, pillars, columns, arches, etc., which used to function as the city center of Rome a long time ago.
 Today, the Forum is a sprawling ruin of architectural fragments and intermittent archaeological excavations.
 And while much of the Forum is in ruins, there’s still plenty left to admire, which is why almost 4.5 million tourists visit it every year!
 The Forum holds remains of some iconic buildings like the Temple of Antoninus Pius, Temple of Castor and Pollex, Arch of Septimius Severus among others.

 After checking out the heart of Ancient Rome, head to Palatine Hill to discover the birth of the city.
-The centermost of the seven hills of Rome, the Palatine overlooks the Roman Forum on one side and the Circus Maximus on the other.
-There are numerous exciting legends associated with the Palatine Hill.
-One such legend is of when Hercules struck Cacus with his characteristic club.
+Many legends have been associated with the Palatine Hill- one such legend is of when Hercules struck Cacus with his characteristic club.
 The blow was so hard that it formed a cleft on the southeast corner of the hill, where later a staircase bearing the name of Cacus was constructed.
 A visit to Palatine Hill gives you the opportunity to discover even more of such amazing legends.

 - A self-guided tour is just as fun as a guided tour.
-Just make sure you download the Parco Colosseo app before heading out.
+Make sure you download the Parco Colosseo app beforehand.

 Hack To Cover The Colosseum, Roman Forum and Palantine Hill in 3 hours